-Aaron and I spent 4 days in Shanghai.
+Welcome to my little travel guide to Shanghai!
+Aaron and I spent 4 days in Shanghai and it was unreal whirlwind of experiences.
 We took the high speed train from Beijing and it was a pretty awesome – drive?
 Ride?
 Anyways, we arrive and could instantly tell the difference from Beijing.
 Shanghai had this hip vibe to it where Beijing seemed more old school.
 It was pretty surreal to be there.

 We spent the 4 days taking our time with seeing the sights.
 I’ve become a lover of slow travel where you see things at a leisurely pace instead of running around like a crazy tourist.
 Shanghai was a great place to do that.
 The street food, the shopping, the old and new mixed together, it was awesome!
 And I found pancake house!
 Yay me 🙂 While we only had four days in Shanghai I felt like it was plenty of time to see all the main sights.
-Here’s my list of everything I loved doing!
+Here’s my travel guide to Shanghai!

 Cruise The Bund – Surprisingly affordable and not that busy!
 We were travelling in the off season so maybe that’s why but cruises start every 30 minutes so there isn’t a lot of worry about not getting one.
 They rope off an area where you can sit and get peanuts and a beer for a price.
 It was $4 so we did that for a more intimate experience.